simmplecoder/algorithms/README.md

 ## Heap sort:

 For this algorithm, a max-heap is built.
 Max heaps are complete binary trees where each child is lower or equal to parent.
 Note that instead of using separate data structure/storage, the tree is built inside range.
 The traversing goes like this: for each element under index i, elements under indices 2 * (i + 1) - 1 and 2 * (i + 1) will be its left and right children respectively.
 The sequence of plus/minus ones are that way to fix off-by-one errors.
 To build the heap, instead of going top-down, e.g. building the root first and then leaves at the end, bottom-up construction treats indices `n / 2 + 1` to `n` as leaf positions, and builds up from there by doing sift down on each index from `n / 2` to `0`.
 Sift down checks if property of heap at current node is maintained, and if not swaps the current element with greatest of its children.
 To finally sort the range, one has to continuously pop the heap, which is done by swapping the root with last element, and moving last element to its correct position in a now contracted heap (size decreases by one).
 This way, max elements are continously filled from right to left, thus establishing sorted range.
 For a better explanation, please watch this [MIT lecture](https://youtu.be/B7hVxCmfPtM?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb).

+## Merge sort:

+Merge sort is a divide and conquer algorithm.
+First it divides range into two equally long parts, first subrange and second subrange.
+Until subrange length becomes one, it keeps dividing the range recursively.
+Afterwards, it starts *merging* subranges, which means that for subranges of length 1, it will be about deciding which one goes first and which one goes last.
+After merging two of those, it will merge them into one bigger subrange.
+Notice that since both subranges are sorted, for every index in the destination, the choice will be between either the head of the left subrange or right subrange (head is moved when element is taken from there).
+This means that merging takes linear time.
+There are versions of the algorithm that don't require linear complexity additional space, but those tend to be less efficient.
+As such, default constructible types are preferrable for this algorithm.